inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/the-term-ethical-ai-is-finally-starting-to-mean-something-website-article.md

 link: "https://venturebeat.com/2020/08/23/the-term-ethical-ai-is-finally-starting-to-mean-something/"
 keywords: []
 learnTags: ["ethics","fairness","framework","bias","inclusivePractice"]
-summary: |-
-  A look at the three waves of ethical AI and how recent developments are shaping the focus of its most recent iteration.
+summary: "A look at the three waves of ethical AI and how recent developments are shaping the focus of its most recent iteration. "
 ---